Lopez Expedition: Expedition

 López immediately began efforts to launch another attempt, gathering financing and fresh recruits.
 This time Quitman kept his distance from the plot.
 As before many of the recruits were veterans of the Mexican War, while a number of Hungarian exiles also enlisted.
 López gave command of a regiment of American volunteers to William Logan Crittenden, a nephew of the Attorney General John J. Crittenden.
 López never clarified whether the ultimate goal of the expedition was to be Cuban independence or annexation by America, drawing supporters of both outcomes into his movement.
 Inspired by news of uprisings breaking out in Cuba, López hurried the preparations of his fresh invasion.
 The expedition departed from New Orleans on 3 August 1851.

 By the time the expedition landed at Pinar del Río Province in western Cuba, the Spanish Army had already defeated the uprisings which had been more limited than American newspapers reported.
 Their leader Joaquín de Agüero was taken and executed.
-Well-prepared for López this time the Spanish troops under José Gutiérrez de la Concha, Captain General of Cuba, defeated the filibusters in several engagements killing around two hundred and taking the rest prisoner.
+Well-prepared for López this time, Spanish troops under Captain General José Gutiérrez de la Concha defeated the filibusters in several engagements.
+They killed around 200 of them and took the rest prisoner.
 López compounded his problems by dividing his small force, with Crittenden operating separately before their defeat.

-The prisoners were taken to Havana where López was tried for treason and garroted in front of thousands of spectators.
-Crittenden and around fifty Americans were lined up and shot in the city's Old Square.
-Most of the survivors were sentenced to hard labor in the quicksilver mines of Ceuta, a Spanish city in north Africa.
+The prisoners were taken to Havana, where López was tried for treason and garroted in front of thousands of spectators.
+Crittenden and 50 other Americans were lined up and shot in the city's Old Square.
+Most of the remaining prisoners were sentenced to hard labor in the quicksilver mines of Ceuta, a Spanish city in north Africa.
+They were released a year later.